tynix5/echo_locate/firmware/echo_locate/README.md

 The second version involved using the embedded FPU to again find the highest peaks within a certain window, but also disregarding consecutive peaks on one microphone stream while waiting for other peaks in different microphone streams.
 After all three microphone peaks have been detected within a valid window, a correlation buffer is filled using a couple samples before the first detected peak, then several hundred samples after to ensure the longest valid distance can be detected.
 Cross correlation is run, and microphone delays 2 and 3 are computed, then fed into the NLLS algorithm.

 ![alt text](echo_locate_block-1.png)

+## Revision 2.0
+The triangulator works ok with some events, but is unreliable and gives wrong estimates.
+In the previous two revisions, a simultaneous ADC was not available, so each consecutive sample was taken a couple microseconds.
+This small skew leads to huge angular errors impacting cross correlation and TDoA.
+To prevent this, an FPGA with three digital ADC chips (MCP3002) will be used to simultaneously sample the ADCs, transmitting the buffers over SPI to the STM32F401RE.
+There were a couple of options including buying an STM32 with 3 different ADC units and triggering all using the same timer or buying a dedicated simultaneous sampling ADC (expensive), but I went with this because I have these parts on hand and its good exercise.

+### Overview
+1. Simultaneously sample N samples using iCE40HX8K FPGA
+2. Bandpass FIR stream per microphone (FPGA)
+3. Send stream over SPI to STM32F401RE
+4. Wait for DMA buffer to fill
+5. Envelope + Lowpass on STM32
+6. Detect peaks and extract sample windows
+7. GCC-PHAT
+8. Solve using NLLS/linear variant to estimate sound origin